-The deferred capital receipts reserve holds the gains recognised on the disposal of noncurrent assets but for which cash settlement has yet to take place.
+The deferred capital receipts reserve holds the gains recognised on the disposal of non-current assets but for which cash settlement has yet to take place.
 Under statutory arrangements, the council does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the capital receipts reserve.

-Table 23g Deferred capital receipts reserve
+Table 24 Table 24f Deferred capital receipts reserve

+2010/11 2011/12

-2009/10 £000 2010/11 £000
+£000 £000

-(2,749) Balance at 1 April (2,479)
+(2,479) Balance at 1 April (2,472)

-(232) Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the CIES.
-(16)
+(2,472) Balance at 31 March (2,615) 0 Other adjustments 24 Transfer to the capital receipts reserve upon receipt of cash 251 , , Transfer of deferred sale proceeds credited as part of the gain/loss on disposal to the CIES.

-502 • 23

-0 Other adjustments 0

-(2,479) Balance at 31 March (2,472)